 Days 7-8: Outdoor Adventures in Torres del Paine National Park

 Wake up in your dome and enjoy the spectacular views over breakfast.
-Today, you will be able to choose from several activities offered by the property and/or park, including cycling, kayaking, wildlife viewing, and horseback riding offered by the EcoCamp, not to mention a number of hiking trails to suit every level.
+Today, you'll be able to choose from several activities offered by the property and/or park, including cycling, kayaking, wildlife viewing, and horseback riding offered by the EcoCamp, not to mention a number of hiking trails to suit every level.

-When you've completed the trail, head back to camp for a relaxing dinner.
+As you return, keep your eyes peeled for fauna such as condors, more eagles, caranchos, and other birds of prey.
+After completing the trail, head back to camp for a relaxing dinner.
 Finish the evening in your cozy dome and experience harmony with nature.

 Today, you'll take a private transfer from Torres del Paine National Park to the Punta Arenas airport.
 You'll then hop on a domestic flight to Santiago.
-From there you'll meet your connecting flight home. ¡Buen viaje!
+From there, you'll meet your connecting flight home. ¡Buen viaje!

 More Great Chile Itineraries